 Babywearing refers to the practice of carrying your baby close to your torso in a sling or any other baby carrier.

 The carrier might be different, but its purpose and use remain the same.
 The baby stays close to you while your hands are free to do other work.
-Many parents have turned to babywearing in recent times since it makes traveling convenient and stress-free.
+Many parents have turned to babywearing in recent times since it makes working or traveling convenient and stress-free.

 If you are wondering if it is really worth trying, read on as we tell you everything about babywearing — its safety, benefits, and the types of baby carriers available for babywearing.